markdom/specification/1.0/markdom.md

 The latter includes at least Android apps (using [Spanned Strings](https://developer.android.com/reference/android/text/Spanned.html)), iOS apps (using [Attributed Strings](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/)) and websites (using HTML).

 Markdom tries to fill a gap left open by existing technologies.
-As the name Markdom indicates, it is closly related to [Markdown](https://daringfireball.net/projects/markdown/).
+As the name Markdom indicates, it is closely related to [Markdown](https://daringfireball.net/projects/markdown/).

 ### Why not HTML?

 HTML itself is hardly an editor friendly language, although usable [WYSISYG editors](https://www.tinymce.com/) exist.

-The crucial drawback of HTML is, that is is way too powerfull for the intended purpose.
+The crucial drawback of HTML is, that is is way too powerful for the intended purpose.
 There are [good reasons](https://leanpub.com/markua/read#leanpub-auto-why-is-inline-html-not-supported-in-markua) why HTML is not suitable, if the intended target platform aren't just websites.

 ### Why not Markdown?